keringKirwa/keringKirwa/README.md

-## Hi there 👋 am # Kirwa kelvin , a Passionate Java Dveveloper.
+# Hi there 👋 am  Kirwa kelvin , a Passionate Java Dveveloper. ✨
+## 🌱 Currently a student at JKUAT...
+## 💬 Ask me about Java , Spring Boot, ReactJs and Redux/redux toolkit...
+### 📫 How to reach me: @kkirwa230@gmail.com

 <!--